 In an era of limited urban resources, cutting cables and killing the capacity they connect to, while leaving the resource-rich structures to rust in a warehouse or under a bridge is not the way we should be going about things.

-As one of the satellite projects leading up to the May 2018 launch of Reprogramming the City at DOGA in Oslo, I initiated an extended workshop last week in Oslo exploring the future of the city’s phone booths.
+As one of the satellite projects leading up to Reprogramming the City at DOGA in Oslo, I initiated an extended workshop last week in Oslo exploring the future of the city’s phone booths.
 In partnership with Telenor and sponsored by Bykuben Oslo City Ecological Center, we are working with participants from the Edvard Munch school to imagine different futures and functions for phone booths in Oslo.

 As with so many things in the city, Oslo phone booths have their own particular charm and reverence.
 Designed by Georg Fredrik Fasting, they are a celebrated piece of Norwegian design history.
 Years ago, getting ahead of the trend to remove the phone boxes, the remaining phone booths were given listed status, preventing them from being removed or physically altered.